-Patrick James Meade, Lord Gillford1
+Patrick James Meade, 8th Earl of Clanwilliam1

 M, #35701, b.
 28 December 1960

-Patrick James Meade, Lord Gillford was educated at Eton College, Eton, Berkshire, England.2 He was educated at Royal Military Academy, Sandhurst, Berkshire, England.2 He gained the rank of 2nd Lieutenant between 1979 and 1983 in the service of the Coldstream Guards.2 He was an executive with Hanson plc between 1983 and 1990.2 He was a special advisor to the Home Secretary between 1986 and 1988.2 He was styled as Lord Gillford in 1989.1 He was with Ian Greer & Associates between 1990 and 1993.2 He was managing director of the Westminster Policy Partnership between 1993 and 1996.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Royal Military Academy, Sandhurst, Berkshire, EnglandG.2 He gained the rank of 2nd Lieutenant between 1979 and 1983 in the Coldstream Guards.2 He was an executive with Hanson plc between 1983 and 1990.2 He was a special advisor to the Home Secretary between 1986 and 1988.2 He was styled as Lord Gillford between 1989 and 2009.1 He was with Ian Greer & Associates between 1990 and 1993.2 He was managing director of the Westminster Policy Partnership between 1993 and 1996.2 He succeeded as the 6th Baron Gillford, of the Manor of Gillford, co.
+Down [I., 1776] on 24 December 2009.
+He succeeded as the 8th Earl of Clanwilliam [I., 1776] on 24 December 2009.
+He succeeded as the 11th Baronet Meade, of Ballintubber, co.
+Cork [I., 1703] on 24 December 2009.
+He succeeded as the 8th Viscount Clanwilliam, of co.
+Tipperary [I., 1776] on 24 December 2009.
+He succeeded as the 8th Baron Clanwilliam, of co.
+Tipperary [U.K., 1828] on 24 December 2009.

 Citations